cgrates/cgrates/docs/tut_kamailio_installs.rst

 Software installation
 =====================

-As operating system we have choosen Debian Wheezy, since all the software components we use provide packaging for it.
+As operating system we have choosen Debian Jessie, since all the software components we use provide packaging for it.

 Kamailio_
 ---------